ArmaLite AR-10: History and development

 A.I. officials meanwhile discovered a number of manufacturing and production issues in the Hollywood version of the AR-10, all of which had to be resolved before large-scale production could commence.
 In addition to designing and building tooling for the rifle, the design had to be converted to metric dimensions and subcontractors had to be found to supply materials or manufacture component parts.
 ArmaLite also continued to send A.I. product improvement requests, including an adjustable regulator, a repositioned gas tube, and a new three-prong flash suppressor.
 Accessories such as flash hiders, bayonet mounts, sling swivels, and sight graduations had to be designed.

 Firearms historians have separated AR-10 production under the A.I. license into at least three basic identifiable versions, along with various sporting, carbine, and other experimental designs and calibers.
 The three main variants have been termed the Sudanese model, the Transitional, and the Portuguese model AR-10.
 A.I. built all of these rifles, beginning with the Sudanese model AR-10.
-The Sudanese version derives its name from the sale of approximately 2,500 AR-10 rifles of to the government of Sudan in 1958.
+The Sudanese version derives its name from the sale of approximately 2,500 AR-10 rifles to the government of Sudan in 1958.
 The Sudanese model was equipped with a very lightweight, fluted steel barrel fitted with a trim, prong-style flash suppressor, a bayonet lug, lightweight fiberglass furniture, and sight graduations in Arabic.
 The Sudanese model weighed only 3.3 kg with an empty magazine.
 The price, including cleaning kit and four magazines, was US $225 per rifle.
 All AR-10s, whether produced by ArmaLite or by A.I., used the same Stoner-designed 20-round lightweight aluminum 'waffle' magazine with pressed-in, corrugated sides, intended to be discarded in combat once emptied.

 AR-10 production was limited, though Guatemala, Burma, Italy, Cuba, Sudan and Portugal all purchased AR-10 rifles for limited issue to their military forces.
 Sudanese AR-10s were employed in frequent clashes with guerrilla forces and conflicts with neighboring countries, and a few captured rifles eventually turned up in unofficial service with various African and colonial armies, police, and guerrilla forces.
 The AR-10 remained in service with Sudanese Special Forces until 1985.

 In 1958, a special 7.62×39mm caliber variant of the Sudanese AR-10 was produced in very small numbers for evaluation by Finland and Germany.
 That same year, an AR-10 with a 16" barrel was developed in response to a request by KLM Airlines for a carbine that could be issued to their crew for transpolar flights as part of an Arctic survival kit, and approximately 30 carbines were eventually produced.
 A number of Transitional AR-10s were also fitted with a folding bipod designed to lie flat under the forearm.